rijalanita/Apartment_Web_Scraper/README.md

 ### Apartment_Web_Scraper
   Everyone understands the difficultly of finding an apartment in Berlin.
-Having recently been through this ordeal myself, I was inspired to use my new coding skill to solve my own problem.
+Having recently been through this ordeal myself, I was inspired to use python to try and solve my own problem.
 This a small project to explore how I could build a python app that allowed me to scrape apartment listing info from websites like wg-gesucht.com

   I plan to build one functionality at a time.
     1. The first part of the project was to build a webscraper.